 In a nutshell, Swift’s A Modest Proposal with its tartly sarcastic essay captured the attention of the British audiences.
 His aggressive, obnoxious, and direct to the point language conveyed his point depressingly.
-If the rich British people understood his point and changed their perceptions in life, Swift’s ideas had persuaded them to create a new social and political environments.
-His words were more than swords that forced the rich British people to react on their actions, policies, moral and ethical values, and laws.
-Swift’s A Modest Proposal became the greatest literary masterpiece with ironic style of all time.
+If the rich British people understood his point and changed their perceptions of life, Swift’s ideas had persuaded them to create a new social and political environment.
+His words were more than swords that forced the rich British people to react to their actions, policies, moral and ethical values, and laws.
+Swift’s A Modest Proposal became the greatest literary masterpiece with an ironic style of all time.

 Allan, J. (2003).
 A Modest Proposal.
 Oxford Journal of Legal Studies, 23(2), 197-210.